 Before considering a polyphasic sleep schedule

 A third of us don’t get enough sleep.
 That’s a fact.
 There are ways of surviving the day after a sleepless night, but it’s no surprise that we’re always on the lookout for new ways to remedy this.
-Start off by tracking your regular sleep schedule and get to know your sleep patterns.
+Start off by tracking your regular sleep schedule and getting to know your sleep patterns.
 A sleep tracker is a good tool to start off with.
 However, before you consider trying polyphasic sleep, you need to ask yourself a simple question – is it for you?
 We’re guessing you’re a monophasic sleeper – i.e all your sleep requirements are delivered in one, 6 to 8-hour chunk, usually enjoyed after dark.
 Polyphasic sleep might work for self-employed people or those who enjoy a more flexible lifestyle but from a practical perspective, could your schedule accommodate it?

 What do the experts say about polyphasic sleep schedules?

 If your answer to the above question was ‘yes’ and you think polyphasic sleep sounds like it could be for you, we have some bad news – the weight of scientific opinion is against you.
 There is, apparently, no qualified data based on clinical studies to suggest that polyphasic sleep offers any kind of health advantage, both mental and physical.